whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 There may be many ways to cultivate passion and deep connection with others.
 But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
 Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
 Cultivating this practical, aware gratitude helped me get on a good path.

+Deep gratitude can help you too.
+Practice noticing the gifts you receive, and practice feeling grateful.
+Keep practicing gratitude until it becomes your baseline approach to life, looking for beauty even if life doesn't seem to offer you much.
+When you feel that urge to give back, grateful for the gifts you receive, you'll be on a good path too.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Learn to receive the tangible gifts of the Earth</div>
 <div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, eat wild foods, build a house of natural materials, or make fire by rubbing sticks together?
-Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
+Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to gratefully receive them.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
 Learn how to make fire, forage wild foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #30<br/>Give thanks for Earth's intangible gifts</div>
 <div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head, or gone to the woods for private time away from people?
 Have you ever admired the enchanting silver light of the moon at night?
 Imagine life without any trees or fresh air or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>